gevjava/sql-generator/README.md

 #Development

 For development phase install Node.js

-Project use the following versions
+Current Project using the following versions

 Nodejs - 16.14.0